Jorge Abril Sanchez

 Benjamin Phinney

 NH-born, NH-based elementary school teacher and current UNH doctoral student in the Education Department.
-My scholarship takes a critical look at conceptions of childhood, the self and identity formation/ construction, as well as theoretical frameworks/ paradigms informing school-based and public pedagogies.
-I also currently serve as the Program Coordinator for Seacoast Reads.
-When I’m not teaching or on campus, you can usually find me running, swimming, or relaxing in the sun with some headphones on.
+My scholarship takes a critical look at childhood, personhood and identity with a particular focus on how non-personhood is currently institutionalized in early life (and how that can be remedied, particularly through public school curriculum).
+When I’m not teaching, reading or on campus, you can usually find me running, swimming, or relaxing in the sun with some headphones on.

 Cristiane Scott